 It is possible to get tax relief for covenants to people aged 65 and over.

 In certain circumstances, you may be able to reclaim any DIRT (Deposit Interest Retention Tax) paid.

 Income tax applies to almost all income.
 People aged 65 and over are subject to the same general tax rules as everyone else but they do get tax exemption limits below which they pay no tax and some extra tax credits.

 Tax credits for health insurance and long-term care insurance and tax relief for medical expenses are described in our document about taxation and medical care.
-People aged 60 and over can claim additional tax relief for health insurance.

 In general, if you are taxed exclusively under PAYE (this includes people whose non-PAYE income is taxed by having it coded into their determination of tax credits) you are not obliged to make an annual return.